learn-co-students/nyc-mhtn-web-060418/45-redux-auth/README.md

 end
 ```

-- You can refer to the [rack-cors gem](https://github.com/cyu/rack-cors) if you're curious about [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)
+- You can refer to the [rack-cors gem](https://github.com/cyu/rack-cors) for more information about this file.
-- **Please don't forget to change these settings before deploying your app to the internet.
-Please**
+- **Please don't forget to change these settings before deploying your app to the internet. _Please_**

 ---